tunaphish/reaper/wiki/todo/content/Rough Reaper Enemy Ideas.md

 finished:
 tags:
 ---
+- raizhell move your body - By my decree.
+You all will dance.
+What will you sacrifice?
+I need not sacrifice... something like that
+- Overflow - guy who traded power for attacking fast.
+He insta counters techniques and magic.
+But the thing is his attacks are weak.
+You just gotta beat his ass normally
 - Dopplegangers....
 	- - Doppleganger is envy.
 If this attack kills, restore MP.
 Lowered attack
 		- Nostalgia with friend group.
 Establishes friend group.
 Enemy right before Greed.